BSc (Hons) Architectural Design Technology (with Foundation Year)

 - will work within a learning environment where your design experience is personal, and focused on you developing your skills, discovering new ones, and becoming a confident and convincing Architectural Technologist.

-*The course is part of a subject area rated joint first in the UK for graduate prospects in the Architecture subject league tables, Complete University Guide 2022.
+*The course is part of a subject area rated joint first in the UK for graduate prospects in the Building subject league tables, Complete University Guide 2023.

 This course is also available to study as a three-year programme without a foundation year BSc (Hons) Architectural Design Technology UCAS Code: K100